 Jimmy Rollins homered with the help of video replay and Domonic Brown also hit a solo shot off Dickey (18-6).
 The Phillies pulled within 3½ games of idle St. Louis for the second NL wild-card spot, though other teams are also in their path.

+Philadelphia had lost three of four at last-place Houston before arriving at Citi Field, where visiting teams have feasted.
 The Mets have dropped nine of 10 overall, and fell to 4-22 at home since the All-Star break.

 Dickey missed a chance to tie Washington's Gio Gonzalez for the major league lead in wins, and has lost two decisions in a row for the first time this year.
 Dickey projects to get three more starts this season.

-The right-hander allowed three runs, two earned, on five hits and two walks in seven innings.
+The knuckleballer allowed three runs, two earned, on five hits and two walks in seven innings.
 He struck out eight — he has 205 this year, one behind NL leader Clayton Kershaw of the Dodgers — and lowered his ERA a tad to a league-best 2.67.